fengshunli/TeamViewer/README.md

 # TeamViewer

-TeamViewer for 5 minutes of commercial use
+TeamViewer detects commercial use for 5 minutes

+    sudo python TeamViewer-id-change-for-mac.py

+### The current version of the py is 2.7